zumbov2/walkalytics/README.md

 ![example](https://github.com/zumbov2/walkalytics/blob/master/images/aarau1.png)

 ## Example 3: Public transportation stops for Switzerland
-Beside the isochrone API Walkalytics also offers the possibility of querying nearby public transport stops.
+Beside the isochrone API Walkalytics also offers the possibility of querying [nearby public transportation stops](https://dev.walkalytics.com/docs/services/54213b7b352a401664d5c48a/operations/5551ed9350d8000f54f144a2?).
 The query works in the almost same way as the previous examples.
 ```
 # Call the Walkalytics pubtrans API and extract the walking times to the stations
 pubtrans_ch_nearby(x = 8.528872, y = 47.382902, max_walktime = 10, key = key) %>% get_stops()